How Much Does a Land Survey Cost?

 Locate and pinpoint utility lines

-In addition to doing your homework on the surveyor, there are a couple of things you can do to make the process simpler, which could reduce the amount you.
-For example, you could provide the pro with a past record of your plot and your deed, if possible.
+In addition to doing your homework on the surveyor, you can do a few things to make the process simpler, reducing the total amount you pay.
+For example, if possible, you could provide the pro with a past record of your plot and your deed.
 Additionally, clear the area around your property lines to give the professional easy access.

-If you’re thinking about buying, building, or adding onto your property, it’s a good idea to have an assessment done to define the dimensions of your lot.
-Otherwise, you have no recourse should questions arise about property corners and boundaries during or after the building or buying process.
+If you’re thinking about buying, building, or adding to your property, it’s a good idea to hire a surveyor to complete a land review in order to define the dimensions of your lot.
+This survey will give you legal support in the event that questions arise about property corners and boundaries during or after the building or buying process.

 During the buying and selling process, closing costs typically include land surveying.
 The party responsible for paying differs from state to state, and the laws can change.
-However, in most cases, the buyer pays for the service or the responsibility is negotiable.
+However, in most cases, either the buyer pays for the service or the responsibility is negotiable.
+Verify your state’s protocol information with your local title insurance company.

 Mapped property lines